andmos/GithubActionsPlayground/README.md

 # GithubActionsPlayground
-layground for Github Actions.
+playground for Github Actions.
 Used to test different triggers, etc